Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Spectrum

-On the other hand, viscosity regularises the critical-layer singularities of the eigenmodes of the $q$-vortices.
-Identifying how viscosity changes inviscid spectra, such as $\sigma_c^{0}$, into a subset of the viscous spectra $\sigma(\mathcal{L}_{m\kappa}^{\nu})$ (and determines what branches of $\sigma_c^{0}$ vanish, and what new branches of eigenmodes are created) is a matter of importance. \citet{Heaton2007} argued that for non-vanishing viscosity, $\sigma_c^{0}$ was replaced by a large number of closely packed discrete eigenmodes; however, he did not present a detailed explanation. \citet{Bolle2020} numerically observed randomly scattered eigenvalues in the shaded region in figure \ref{fig:spectrum_scheme}$(b)$ and tentatively identified them as the viscous remnants of $\sigma_c^{0}$.
-However, \citet{Mao2011}, who earlier discovered this region and named it the {\it potential} spectrum, which we denote $\sigma_p^{\nu}$ here, thought that the potential spectrum could be continuous.
-Their claim was based on the shape of the pseudospectra surrounding it.
-The pseudospectrum is defined as follows \citep{trefethen_spectra_2005}.
+On the other hand, viscosity regularises the critical-layer singularities of the eigenmodes of $q$-vortices.
+It is of physical importance to identify how viscosity transforms inviscid spectra, such as $\sigma_c^{0}$, into a subset of the viscous spectra $\sigma(\mathcal{L}_{m\kappa}^{\nu})$ and to determine which branches of $\sigma_c^{0}$ vanish and what new eigenmodes are created.
+According to \citet{Heaton2007}, for non-zero viscosity, $\sigma_c^{0}$ is replaced by a large number of closely packed discrete eigenmodes, but a detailed explanation was not given.
+Numerical observations by \citet{Bolle2020} identified randomly scattered eigenvalues in the shaded region in figure \ref{fig:spectrum_scheme}$(b)$, suggesting that they are the viscous remnants of $\sigma_c^{0}$. \citet{Mao2011}, who earlier discovered this region, named it the \textit{potential} spectrum, denoted $\sigma_p^{\nu}$, and suggested that it could be continuous based on the shape of the surrounding pseudospectra.
+The ($\varepsilon$-)pseudospectrum is defined as follows \citep{trefethen_spectra_2005}.

 \begin{definition} Let $R(z;\mathcal{L}) \equiv (\mathcal{L} - z)^{-1}$ be the resolvent of $\mathcal{L}$ at $z \in \mathbb{C} \setminus \sigma (\mathcal{L}) $.
 For $\varepsilon > 0$, the $\varepsilon$-pseudospectrum, denoted $\sigma_{\varepsilon} (\mathcal{L})$, is the set